Wellpt/wellpt/README.md

 ⚡ I recently completed the Fullstack Tech-Academy course with a SURREAL victory for my team at HACKATHON.
 In 5 days we developed a solution that, in addition to being sustainable, enchanted the evaluators with our code.

+The project that led us to the victory of the HACKATHON Tech Academy: https://wellpt.github.io/TechTeamProject/

 ### Technologies in use: